HOW TO LOSE BELLY FAT?

 STEP 1: HOW MUCH ARE YOU DRINKING?

 I understand that the desire to drink alcohol is driven far more by social benefits than it is by simply trying to quench your thirst.

 For this reason, it is often something that many people are unwilling to give up entirely.

 Not only that, but metabolically alcohol is handled differently by our body.
-Our liver prefers to metabolize it over fat for energy.
+Our liver prefers to metabolize it over fat for energy as if it were liquid sugar.
 So, if you’re trying to get rid of body fat, you’re interrupting your own process if you drink often.

 This means that you’ll have to ask yourself how important it is for you to have a six pack.

 If you’re happy with a flat stomach, drinking can be part of that equation.